Fictoria/Library/Docs/logic.md

 square(x: int) = x * x.
 ```

-As you would imagine, `double` takes an `int` and multiplies it by `2`, and `square` does the same but multiplies it by itself.
+As you would imagine, the function `double` takes an `int` and multiplies it by `2`, and `square` does the same but multiplies it by itself.
 Both functions' return value is of type `int`.

 Evaluating `double(2)` would produce `4`, and evaluating `square(4)` would produce `16`.